Scottish Central Railway: Perth station

-In December 1865 the Company prepared a Bill to extend Perth station.
-Immediately the Joint Station Committee declared that it was its prerogative to do so, and they prepared a similar, but not identical, proposal.
-Their version became law on 1 August 1865, also formalising the status of the Joint Committee in the light of the railway amalgamations that had taken place.
+In December 1865 the company prepared a bill to extend Perth station.
+Immediately the joint station committee declared that it was its prerogative to do so, and they prepared a similar, but not identical, proposal.
+Their version became law as the Perth General Station Act 1865 (28 & 29 Vict. c. cclii) on 1 August 1865, also formalising the status of the joint committee in the light of the railway amalgamations that had taken place.